Jeremy Pena Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.65 team ERA that ranks 25th across all MLB pitching staffs.
+- The Nationals have a 4.68 team ERA that ranks 25th across all league pitching staffs.

-- The Nationals rank 23rd in baseball in home runs surrendered (86 total, 1.3 per game).
+- Nationals pitchers combine to rank 24th in baseball in home runs allowed (90 total, 1.4 per game).

-- The lefty last appeared on Wednesday against the Arizona Diamondbacks, when he tossed six innings, allowing three earned runs while giving up 11 hits.
+- The righty last appeared on Friday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.